 -Where do you see yourself in a year?
 This question is mainly for college or graduating high school students, as it is important to plan ahead for what skills you will need in the future

--I first attended Springfield Techincal Community College and graduated with Honors and a 3.67 GPA
+-Attended Springfield Techincal Community College, graduated with Honors and a 3.67 GPA

--I then attended Westfield State University and graudated Magna Cum Laude with a 3.6 GPA
+-Attended Westfield State University, graudated Magna Cum Laude with a 3.6 GPA

 I do not have standard pricing options as it greatly depends on how far I have to travel, length of the session, level of education, etc. A rough estimate of prices are as follows:

 Study/Orgnizational Skills, College Essay Help, Essay Review: $25/hr (dependent on task)

 I am more than willing to work with students on pricing structures so feel free to contact me with questions!